Newsletter No. 25 – Social Law – September 2015

 Legislative and regulatory news

-Law No. 2014-288 of March 5, 2014 on vocational training, employment and social democracy created new provisions relating to employer representativeness.
-This is established according to a symmetry with union representativeness based on the following criteria:
+Law No. 2014-288 of March 5, 2014, concerning vocational training, employment, and social dialogue, created new provisions relating to employer representativeness.
+This is established in a manner symmetrical to that of trade union representativeness, based on the following criteria:

 - respect for republican values;